KuthumiPepple/BasketballCounter/README.md

 # Basketball Counter android application (v1.0)

-An application that serves as a score card and counter for points earned in Basketball
+An application that serves as a score board and counter for points earned in Basketball

 Author: Kuthumi Pepple
 =======================